 The fruit from Mick's block is always a revelation.
 True to type this Eden Valley Riesling is chock full of big limes and lemons, with hints of ruby grapefruit and marmalade.
 Maybe it's the soil, maybe the clone...
 I don't really mind which, because the fruit is always awesome!

-In 2016 I sourced a smidge shy of three tonnes from Mick.
-This wonderful fruit (at around 11.5 Baume) was picked overnight before being basket pressed.
+In 2018 I sourced a solid six tonnes of the good stuff from Mick.
+This wonderful fruit (at around 11.9 Baume) was picked overnight before being basket pressed.
 The unclarified free run was cold fermented for around a month in stainless and the pressings barrel fermented.
-Five months on un-stirred yeast lees followed before the wine was racked to clear and bottled on the 2nd of September 2016.
+Five months on un-stirred yeast lees followed before the wine was racked to clear and bottled Mid September 2018.
 It's delicious, balanced and perfect just on its own in a glass!

 SUBSCRIBE TO OUR OCCASIONAL NEWSLETTER